yoshiontheloose/city-explorer/README.md

 ## Change Log

 8/4/2021 - Location latitude and longitude displays.
 Map of the city displays.
 Error message displays in React Alert component when necessary.

+8/7/2021 - An express server is set up for the application with a GET route for weather data.
+Try and catch methods are set up for weather errors.

 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example: